mshams-IE/2026ZainHoL/content/labs/lab5-dataviz/README.md

 In this lab you will dive deeper into Cloudera Data Vizualization by using the output of the machine learning model to enrich your DataViz application.

+!!! info
+    The screenshots below are provided for guidance only and may not reflect exact details.
+Please read the lab steps carefully

 **Goals**

 - [ ] Enrich Data Viz application with real time model scoring